 After roughly a minute, the test came to an end and the device was opened once more, dispelling smoke throughout the laboratory from inside.
 Doctor Richtofen eagerly approached the pad, wafting the smoke from his vision.
 Doctor Maxis stayed behind, his mind being held hostage elsewhere.
 As the clouds dissipated, Richtofen crouched close to the pad.
 There sat the rat, still tied via the rope to a weight.
 It appeared dead, its eyes hollow and its body unmoving.
 But like the many other living subjects before it, this subject was merely in a catatonic state, one that it would never leave.
 Its body had changed composition as well, becoming bloated and appearing burned or scarred in several places.

 Doctor Richtofen kicked over a wooden crate near the pad before returning to the lab table.
 Doctor Richtofen approached the recording device, leaning in closely and uttering a final statement.

 “Test 162 is a failure.”

 Richtofen sharply pressed the button to end the recording, before finding a towel to wipe the sweat from his forehead.
 Richtofen removed his goggles and turned his gaze towards Doctor Maxis, his eyes still blank and the earplugs still in his ears.
-On noticing Richtofen's demeanor, Doctor Maxis removed the plugs from his ears.
+On noticing Richtofen's disappointed and distant demeanor, Doctor Maxis removed the plugs from his ears.